-St Patrick’s Day is Thursday, March 17th, and every Irishman will toast it with a glass of the good stuff.
-It’s not just a drinking holiday, however.
-Loudoun has multiple ways to celebrate the hidden Leprechaun in us all.
-Here we explore seven of the best.
+St Patrick’s Day is Friday, March 17 and while it is the perfect holiday to grab a cold one and toast with friends, it is not just about drinking the good stuff.
+Loudoun has multiple ways to celebrate the hidden leprechaun in us all.
+Here we explore some of the best.

 The Bluemont Shamrock 10k and 5k Fun Run

 You have to earn that celebration drink – or even put it off for a day.
 March 18 - the day after St Patrick’s Day – is the ninth annual Bluemont Shamrock 10k and 5k fun run through the bucolic countryside and backroads of Bluemont.
 Starting at 9 a.m. from Great Country Farms, the 10K takes you on a scenic journey down gravel back roads past numerous farms and vineyards in the Blue Ridge foothills, while the 5K is a more leisurely out and back on all blacktop roads.
 Both races end with prizes and post-race celebrations at Dirt Farm Brewing up the hill.
 You will certainly have deserved that drink.
 Register here.

 Get in the St. Patrick’s Day spirit by dressing in glamorous green garments procured from some of Loudoun’s locally owned stores.
 In Leesburg, Madisonbelle, Lou Lou Boutique or Resourceful Women Thrift Store – all on Loudoun Street – should have you covered.
 In Middleburg, Zest Clothing & Co or Chloe’s of Middleburg are bound to have the right fabric or accents.
 For vintage wear – green gowns, dinner dresses, smoking jackets – try the wonderful Nostalgia Boutique in Purcellville.
 Purcellville is also home to the newly opened Graffiti & Silk by Mobile Hope and the Clothing Closet downtown.